srid/emanote/README.md

 cd ../
 git clone git@github.com:tfausak/haskell-knowledge-base.git
 cd haskell-knowledge-base/
-ln -s ../emabook/docs/favicon.svg .  # Or use something else
 ```

 Then go back to Emabook, and edit its `.ghcid` file to refer to the haskell-knowledge-base directory instead.
 It should contain something like this: